 In general, the size limit on the Persist Tier should only be set if one or more Cold Storage Tiers are configured.
 Without a supporting Cold Storage Tier to evict objects in the Persist Tier to, operations requiring space in the Persist Tier will fail when the limit is reached.

-Cold Storage Tiers can be used to extend the storage capacity of the Persist Tier for infrequently accessed data and for spill-over when the Persist Tier is at capacity.
+Cold Storage Tiers can be used to extend the storage capacity of the Persist Tier for infrequently accessed data and for spill-over when the Disk Cache Tier or Persist Tier is at capacity.